All Products

 Advantages of domain names:

-• Dynamic updates: Domain names allow for dynamic updates of service endpoints, even though they depend on the local DNS.
+• Dynamic updates: Domain names enable dynamic endpoint updates, even though they depend on the local DNS.

-• Ultimate fallback: In the rare event that all IP addresses become unavailable, you can use the domain name to remotely fetch the latest service endpoints.
+• Ultimate fallback: If all IP addresses become unavailable, the domain name can still fetch the latest service endpoints.

-• Operations and Maintenance (O&M) flexibility: Service access policies can be dynamically adjusted without needing to release a new client version.
+• O&M flexibility: Service access policies can be adjusted dynamically without releasing a new client version.

-By combining the advantages of both IP addresses and domain names, the multiple IPs + domain name fallback startup endpoint pattern maximizes the availability and maintainability of the scheduling service while ensuring the independence of the HTTPDNS service.
+By combining these advantages, the multiple IPs + domain name fallback pattern maximizes scheduling service availability and maintainability while keeping HTTPDNS independent.

 3. List of startup endpoints

-Configure your application based on the following list of HTTPDNS startup endpoints.
-Prioritize using the IP addresses and use the domain name as a fallback in extreme scenarios.
+Configure your application with the following HTTPDNS startup endpoints.
+Prioritize IP addresses and use the domain name as a fallback only in extreme scenarios.

 Note

-• Dual-purpose endpoints: Startup endpoints function as both scheduling and resolution services.
-If a scheduling result has not been returned from a startup IP address, you can use the endpoint directly for domain name resolution.
-However, this is not recommended for continuous use.
+• Dual-purpose endpoints: Startup endpoints serve as both scheduling and resolution services.
+If no scheduling result has been returned, you can use the endpoint directly for domain name resolution, but this is not recommended for continuous use.

 • Functional equivalence: All startup endpoints are functionally equivalent.
-Choose the endpoint closest to your clients' geographic location to ensure optimal network performance.
+Choose the one closest to your clients' geographic location for optimal network performance.

 • Multi-IP retry: If a call to the scheduling API fails, retry the request with a different startup IP address or the domain name.